AMR-21/Bankist-Website/README.md

 # Bankist-Website
- The purpose of doing the project is creating the script of [https://bankist-dom.netlify.app/](https://bankist-dom.netlify.app/) web page for the purpose of practicing Javascript.
+ The purpose of doing the project is creating the script of [https://bankist-dom.netlify.app/](https://bankist-dom.netlify.app/) web page for the purpose of practicing Advanced DOM manipulation with Javascript.

 © Copyright by Jonas Schmedtmann